Removing Bankruptcy From Your Credit Report

 - Don’t make the same mistakes that led to your bankruptcy.
 Stick to a budget and try to save money to build an emergency fund.

 - Although you don’t want to immediately accrue new debt, you’ll want to strategically show that you’re responsible.
 Pay all your bills on time.
+Things like rent and utility payments can be added to your credit report if you ask your landlord or utility company.

 - As your score rises, you may be able to apply for a car loan or mortgage.

 - Check your credit report on the date that bankruptcy should be removed to be sure the job was done.
 Also, when reviewing your credit report, dispute any errors you find.
 Every point counts.
-You can order your free report from each of the three credit reporting companies once a year, and you can also request a free credit report from Experian at any time.
+You can order your free credit report from each of the three credit reporting companies once a year, and also request a free credit report from Experian at any time.

 - If you need additional help, consider credit counseling.
 Nonprofit credit counselors are experts at helping consumers deal effectively with debt.